wilsonliaows/docs/connectors/mssql/introduction.md

 ### Using tables, views and stored procedures

+After successfully connecting to your SQL Server and selecting an action/trigger in your recipe, you will often be prompted to select either a table, view or stored procedure.
+This tells Workato where to pull or send data to.

 #### Tables & Views
 The SQL Server connector works with all tables and views.
 These are available in pick lists in each trigger/action or you can provide the exact name.
 Views can be called using this as well and be used in the same way as a table.